 For all salads, hold the croutons and ask for oil and vinegar in place of house dressing:

 - Caesar salad

 - Grilled chicken salad

 Note: most restaurants won’t list oil and vinegar as a choice of dressing on their menu, but they can almost always accommodate this request if you ask for it.
 If they don’t have vinegar, then ask for a side of olive oil and lemon slice.
 Drizzle the olive oil over your salad and squeeze the juice of a lemon over it.

-Steaks and ribs (all steaks come with your choice of two sides, so go with a house salad, sauteed mushrooms or onions, or fresh vegetables; avoid the corn, applesauce, rice, potatoes, chili, and green beans):
+All steaks come with your choice of two sides, so go with a house salad, sauteed mushrooms or onions, or fresh vegetables; avoid the corn, applesauce, rice, potatoes, chili, and green beans: